ognick/goscade/README.md

 - Graph is built using reflection on startup, which introduces overhead proportional to the number and complexity of components
 - Explicit dependencies must be registered before the component that depends on them
 - Lifecycle does not respond to system signals by default (use `WithShutdownHook()` option)
-- Lifecycle.Run() now blocks until shutdown instead of returning a function
+- `Lifecycle.Run()` blocks until shutdown and returns an error (changed from v2.0.x which returned a function)

 ## License